seratch/slack-cloudflare-workers/docs/oauth_app.md

-wrangler secret put SLACK_SIGNING_SECRET wrangler secret put SLACK_CLIENT_ID wrangler secret put SLACK_CLIENT_SECRET
+wrangler secret put SLACK_SIGNING_SECRET wrangler secret put SLACK_CLIENT_ID wrangler secret put SLACK_CLIENT_SECRET wrangler secret put SLACK_BOT_SCOPES
+# Optional: this is necessary only when you need to do something on behalf of users
+wrangler secret put SLACK_USER_SCOPES
 # Optional: this is necessary when you have multiple redirect URIs
 wrangler secret put SLACK_REDIRECT_URI
 # Optional: this is necessary only when you enable "Sign in with Slack (OpenID Connect)"